Back to Youth Topics to Think About

 put up barriers that many non-intellectuals cannot overcome, mainly academic

-must have a “C” average or better.
-Students who could benefit, who could
+students must have a “C” average or better.
+Students who could benefit, who

-discover their natural talent, are not allowed to take vocational courses.
+could discover their natural talent, are not allowed to take vocational

-Educations' policies prove educators right, students who do not comply to the
+courses.
+Educations' policies prove educators right, students who do not

 It is easy to understand why educators take this view.
 The formal